 Chris calls this ripening process – individual authenticity.

 After meeting with Chris a few times, I am clear that the purpose of my work is:

 - Teaching, writing and speaking out on behalf of people with dizziness, vertigo, imbalance and unexplained repeated fall

 - Advocating for public awareness of undiagnosed vestibular problems in older adults with chronic falls and the importance of screening the inner ear for all older adults

 - Writing and playing music that generates hope and peace

 If the purpose of my work is in alignment with your needs and interests, please join my mailing list so I can keep you informed of what I am creating to share with you and those you love.

 Gratitude to my Mentor and Friend:

 As a former therapist, Chris Saade has trained therapists and coaches in the method of Individual Authenticity and Global Solidarity.
-Saade offers personal psychological and spiritual coaching, and cutting edge workshops; and has led more than 200 retreats.
+Saade offers personal psychological coaching, and cutting edge workshops; and has led more than 200 retreats.
 Chris is the co-director of The Olive Branch Center (www.theolivebranchcenter.net).